ssen7/datascience/README.md

 # datascience
-This is for the Coursera Data Science Toolbox
+This is for the Coursera Data Science Specialization